D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Methodology

-Eq.~(\ref{equa:gravity}) and (\ref{equa:fermi}) both serve as self-supervised regularizers by minimize the binary cross-entropy loss with negative sampling to estimate the likelihood of each node pair.
-However, the two are placed in different depths of \ourseos.
-Particularly, Eq.~(\ref{equa:gravity}) is employed one layer after (which learns mass) where Eq.~(\ref{equa:fermi}) is used.
-Thus, even though $d_{\mathbb{D}_{c^{l}}^{d'}}(\cdot, \cdot)$ also appears in Eq.~(\ref{equa:gravity}), we empirically find that Eq.~(\ref{equa:fermi}) provides auxiliary benefits because it allows the model to better construct the final hyperbolic embedding space.
-Eq.~(\ref{equa:gravity}) is more designated to learn mass in order to model the asymmetric node connectivity.
+where $\gamma$ denotes the sigmoid function, and $\lambda\in \mathbb{R}$ is a hyper-parameter that weights the relative importance of the symmetric embedding distance to the asymmetric node relationships. $p(i, j)_g\neq p(j, i)_g$.
+Eqs.~(\ref{equa:gravity}) and (\ref{equa:fermi}) both serve as self-supervised regularizers by minimizing the binary cross-entropy loss with negative sampling to estimate the likelihood of each node pair.
+However, the two are placed at different depths of \ourseos.
+Specifically, Eq.~(\ref{equa:gravity}) is employed one layer after where Eq.~(\ref{equa:fermi}) is used.
+Thus, even though $d_{\mathbb{D}_{c^{l}}^{d'}}(\cdot, \cdot)$ also appears in Eq.~(\ref{equa:gravity}), we find that Eq.~(\ref{equa:fermi}) provides auxiliary guidance for the model to better construct the final hyperbolic embedding space.